 17.155.065 Nonconforming lots of record.

-Any permitted use or structure is allowed on legal lots of record which do not meet the minimum lot size or width requirements of the zone, provided setback requirements and all other applicable requirements conform to Lewis County regulations.
+Any permitted use or structure is allowed on legal lots of record which do not meet the minimum lot size or width requirements of the zone, provided that setback requirements and all other applicable requirements conform to Lewis County regulations.
 [Ord.
 1253, 2014]